HipSTR-Tool/HipSTR-tutorial/README.md

          --str-vcf   trio.marshfield.no_snps.vcf.gz
          --log       trio.marshfield.no_snps.log
          --viz-out   trio.marshfield.no_snps.html.gz
-         --min-reads 25 --def-stutter-model --use-all-reads --read-qual-trim \#
+         --min-reads 25 --def-stutter-model --read-qual-trim \#
 ```
-On a standard CPU, this should take 3-4 minutes to run.
+This will generate a bgzipped VCF file (*trio.marshfield.no_snps.vcf.gz*) containing STR genotypes, as well as a bgzipped HTML file (*trio.marshfield.no_snps.html.gz*) we'll later use to visualize the results.
+On a standard CPU, this should take 2-3 minutes to run.

 ## Interpreting HipSTR's output